iMentock/MessagerTest_LoveEvery/README.md

 * The fetch by the user could also be (FIX) fixed by caching locally and then filtering by the user.
 Would have to make sure you have the latest data.

 ## Testing plan
 Adhering to MVVM will assure the view models may be unit tested and at scale, this would help with test-driven development.
+UI tests could be implemented if UI becomes more complex (not necessary now).